gian-luca1416/fhgr-neuroscience-hackathon/README.md

     - Standard is 30sec
 - The Spotify logic is implemented but deactivated in data_handler.py
   - Instead, a log message will appear
+- In either execution way, you will see log outputs of signals and triggers
+  - A signal is a detected positive emotion
+  - If enough signals have occurred, a trigger will be created

 ## Reproduce Experiments
 - There is a folder of one test subject in the experiments folder